gunnartjensvold/gunnartjensvold/README.md

 # 💫 About Me:
 🔭 I'm a norwegian fullstack developer and data scientist.
-Currently working on a large scale aplication for industrial facility planning.<br>🌱 I’m currently learning Vue.js and Nest.js
+Currently working on a large scale aplication for planning industrial and economic activities.<br>🌱 I’m currently learning Vue.js and Nest.js